etokheim/book-tracker/README.md

 ## Development environment

-To get the app up and running for development environments you need to have `git`, `nodejs` and `npm` installed and running.
+To get the app up and running for development environments you need to have `git`, `nodejs` and `npm` installed.

 Then do the following: